Cloud phone for YouTube

 Team-based channel management

-Multi-channel YouTube operations often involve teams — editors, upload managers, analysts, or client managers.
+YouTube operations may involve editors, upload managers, community managers, analysts, channel owners, and client managers.

 Automation and structured workflows